Monoclonal Antibody Treatment

 The Illinois Department of Public Health is committed to the equitable and efficient distribution of monoclonal antibody therapy treatments throughout Illinois, no matter the location and regardless of income.
 IDPH is committed to distributing these therapies quickly in partnership with AmeriSource Bergen, the distributor of the therapeutics.

-Individuals Seeking Treatment
+Individuals Seeking Treatment or Prevention

 Individuals who have tested positive and are experiencing mild or moderate COVID-19 illness and symptoms and are considered “high risk” for progressing to severe COVID-19.
 Pediatric patients, 12 years of age or older weighing at least 40 kilograms (about 80 pounds), and adults included those 65 years of age or older with certain chronic medical conditions can be considered eligible to receive this treatment.
 Chronic medical conditions include, but are not limited to: